Rokiis1/roadmap/languages/javaScript/README.md

     // Result: undefined
     ```

 - Use the `return` statement to return a value from a function explicitly.

+    To specify a return value for a function, you use the return statement followed by an expression or a value

+    ```javascript
+    return expression;
+    ```

     ```javascript
     function add(a, b) {